Academic Writing Coaching

 • We’d only take 6 students per session and the group class would only be conducted for general subjects covered.
 For instance, we’ll run through the best practices on how to write an academic paper in a group session.

-• It is our aim to provide you the best experience in academic coaching and to assist you in publishing quality journal papers and thesis.
-Therefore, we’d offer you a discount on all papers and thesis that you send over to us for proofreading purpose.
+• It is our aim to provide you with the best experience in academic coaching and to assist you in publishing quality journal papers and thesis.
+Therefore, we’d offer you a discount on all papers and theses that you send over to us for proofreading.

 • We aim to provide ongoing support for your academic needs, upon completion of this 4-month course, should you need a one-time consultation, at a minimal fee.